Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Numerical experiments

 \subsubsection{Influence of reorthogonalization window size}

-In the previous section, we demonstrated that full reorthogonalization improves both solution accuracy and eigenvalue estimation.
+In Section~\ref{subsec:stable-precond-lanczos}, we demonstrated that full reorthogonalization improves both solution accuracy and eigenvalue estimation.
 We now examine its effect on the estimation variance in practical settings.
 In the following experiments, we evaluate the performance of the Lanczos method for inverse quadratic form and log-determinant estimation under different reorthogonalization window size $i_{\text{orth}}$.
-To isolate the impact of orthogonality loss, no preconditioner is used, and the iteration bounds are reset to $i_{\min}=30$ and $i_{\max}=50$.
-Because the estimator becomes less accurate in this configuration, we reduce the dataset size to 1,024 samples uniformly drawn from $[0,10]^3$.
+To isolate the impact of orthogonality loss, no preconditioner is used, and the iteration bounds are set to $i_{\min}=30$ and $i_{\max}=50$.
+Because the estimator is less accurate in this configuration, we reduce the dataset size to 1,024 points uniformly drawn from $[0,10]^3$.
 We continue to focus on the “middle-rank” regime, using $l\in[2,5]$ with $f=1.0$ and $\mu=0.01$.
 The sampling distribution is again chosen as $\mathbb{P}({Q}=j)\propto e^{-0.5j}$, and each experiment is repeated 1,000 times to estimate the standard deviation.

 As shown in Figure~\ref{fig: cg vs lanc variance}, the standard deviation decreases noticeably once the reorthogonalization window becomes sufficiently large, with the most pronounced reduction occurring under full reorthogonalization.
 This behavior indicates that the loss of orthogonality increases estimator noise, whereas enlarging $i_{\text{orth}}$ stabilizes the Lanczos iterations and reduces variance---albeit at the expense of additional inner products and memory.
-This variance-cost trade-off can be further mitigated through preconditioning: with AFN, a much smaller $i_{\max}$ suffices to achieve comparable accuracy, making full reorthogonalization substantially more affordable.